 Key Priorities Challenges Action Plan 1 Engagement Currently, the advancement of client self-assessment on climate-related risks and opportunities varies by sector and company.
 The banking industry needs to build expertise on climate-related policies and sector-specific challenges for engagement with clients and effective management of climate-related risks.
-Support our member banks' efforts, including the use of engagement-related support tools such as "First Steps Toward Decarbonisation".
-[New] Host seminars/study sessions inviting stakeholders such as relevant industrial organisations and ministries to better-understand sector-specific action plans and economic/technological challenges.
+Support member banks' initiatives, including the use of engagement-related support materials, such as "CO2 Visualisation and Beyond".
+[On-going] Host seminars/study sessions inviting stakeholders such as relevant industrial organisations and ministries to better-understand sector-specific action plans and economic/technological challenges.
 [On-going] 2 Assessment A globally consistent assessment framework/criteria on whether a client's activities and transition plan are credibly aligned with the Paris Agreement and/or NDCs does not necessarily exist.
 There, however, is internationally growing pressure on banks to demonstrate to stakeholders how banks reduce their financed emissions.
 Monitor the trends of available assessment guidance/criteria. (global, regional and domestic) [On-going] Share examples of leading cases/examples.
 [On-going] Participate and advocate in relevant government councils [On-going] 3 Sustainable finance Further promotion of sustainable finance, including transition finance, is needed to realise GX.
 For SMEs, transforming their business entails numerous challenges.
-Participate in discussions to promote sustainable finance, including discussions to ensure the eligibility and reliability of transition finance.
-[On-going] Cooperate with SME-related organisations to advocate for support programs to complement the private sector's efforts.
-[On-going] 4 Climate-related disclosure Progress is being made in the development of a framework for climate-related disclosures.
+Participate in discussions to promote sustainable finance, including discussions to secure the eligibility and effectiveness of transition finance [On-going] Cooperate with SME-related organisations to advocate for support programs to complement the private sector's efforts.
+[On-going] Support initiatives to achieve environmental and social effects (impacts) [New] 4 Climate-related disclosure Progress is being made in the development of a framework for climate-related disclosures.
 Continuous engagement with clients is indispensable to enhance banks' disclosure.
-Banking-industry-wide discussion is required to approach the challenge of Scope 3 emissions calculation method/disclosure.
+For banks' climate-related disclosures, industry-wide discussions on actions and measures are required to meet the challenge of Scope 3 emissions calculations.
 Advocate through relevant government councils and the TCFD Consortium.
-[On-going] Monitor the progress of TCFD disclosure by our member banks.
-[On-going] Cooperate with international fora such as PCAF on Scope 3 emissions calculations.
-[On-going] 5 Climate-related financial risks In some jurisdictions, there are increasing signs of trying to incorporate climate-related financial risks into stress testing and/or capital requirements.
+[On-going] Monitor the progress of sustainability disclosures by our member banks, and support initiatives using "CO2 Visualisation and Beyond" [New] Cooperate with international fora such as PCAF on Scope 3 emissions calculations.
+[On-going] 5 Climate-related financial risks Discussions are carried out for the management of climate-change risks for banks, including the Basel framework.
 The JBA needs to actively participate in international discussions.
-There are issues to be addressed, such as lack of available data and analytical methods for scenario analysis to identify and manage climate-related financial risks for banks.
+It is necessary to address issues, such as a lack of data and methodologies for scenario analysis, to identify and manage climate-change risks.
 Participate in domestic and international discussions on climate-related financial risks. (e.g., presentation at international conferences, provide comments during public consultations) [On-going] Participate in discussions to organise available data and methods for scenario analysis.
-[New]
+[On-going]